JoeJiang3936/Databricks/README.rst

 * Research the basics of Apache Spark
 * Research SparkSQL and pyspark
+* Focus on building practice notebooks along our journey
 * Get Apache Spark running on laptop (local mode)
 * Understand how to baseline and monitor database query and access KPIs for local mode
 * Get Apache Spark running, via Databricks (local mode)